Update: For our most up-to-date specific story, photo, and illustration needs, keep an eye on our Trails Discord server here.

 Our Skills pages can take a variety of forms: Q&A, anecdotal story, post-event analysis, or others.
 Our goal is to create content that's useful and interesting to both beginners or experienced backpackers.
 We’re not interested in basic “how-tos,” “tips and tricks,” or other elaborate explainers for skills like navigating using a map and compass, finding the right campsite, or avoiding avalanches.
 This isn’t the Boy Scout handbook.
 The best skills pitches have greater depth or offer analysis that transcends backpacking demographics or experience levels.
 We’re looking to educate readers on topics that are unique or difficult for most people to grasp, or out of the realm of most backpackers’ experiences (but are still relevant).

 Each issue features one recipe (or potentially multiple shorter related recipes), as well as various shorter (less than 500 word) food-related stories.
 Profiles or reviews of backpacking meals from upstart brands, profiles of the food scene in trail towns, food-related essays or opinion, etc. are all great.
+The recipe should be a meal that can be cooked with basic backpacking cookware: small single-burner stoves, small and light pots and pans, etc.

 We’re looking for reviews of unique, interesting backcountry outhouses that shine a light on the larger destination it’s located in.
 The best ones are both unique as outhouses themselves (great views, unique location, interesting construction, etc.) and are located in captivating, little-known backpacking destinations.
 These reviews include a roughly 400-word first-person introduction to the location and a selection of “out of 5 star” ratings for various aspects of the outhouse, with short explanations.